ThaAMK/pdsnd_github/README.md

 ### Project Title
 Bike Share Project
 ### Description
-it helps give insights about the usage of the bike share stations in New York, Boston and Chicago.
+It helps give insights about the usage of the bike share stations in New York, Boston and Chicago. using some pre downloaded data
 ### Files used
 Bikeshare.py
 chicago.csv